‘Freedom is a human right’: Khawaja to fight for Palestine solidarity

 “But Khawaja’s counter-argument that his messages are not political but are, in fact, humanitarian is an interesting one.

-The academic said, “Sport has always offered a strong and powerful platform for political messaging.”
+According to the academic, sport has “always offered a strong and powerful platform for political messaging.”

 “But it is a fact that, rightly or wrongly, political messaging tends to make regulatory bodies nervous.